-Today, there are a lot of micro-brands, small companies and startups, which sell their product through a brand campaign.
-For example, they have an Instagram profile, and they have some kind of “passion product,” a product that is likeable and viral.
+Today, there are a lot of micro-brands, small companies, and startups, which sell their product through a brand campaign.
+For example, they have an Instagram profile, and they have some kind of “passion product,” a product that is likable and viral.
 What they do is mostly run as brand marketing.
 So, you can do brand marketing if you are small, but then you have to start a new product that will be based solely on emotions and not on some rational need.
 Million Box Flowers is a good example.
 Such products have already been named “Instagram products”.

 On the other hand, there are some large firms that still rely primarily on direct marketing.
 Zepter is such an example (direct sales on live presentations).

 Another example of a large company that does direct marketing is, for example, Tehnomania.
 They are big, but they still have to rely heavily on Google AdWords ads that appear when people type “hairdryer” or “induction cooker”, which is part of direct marketing.